kasper-piskorski/docs/documentation/quickstart_tutorial.md

 > ```
 > Similarly, we could insert `practice` like this:
 > ```sql
-> insert id "practice", isa relation-type;
+> insert practice, isa relation-type;
 > ```

 A `person` can be a `philosopher` and a `school` can be a `philosophy`: